CrayFish0/flappybird-pygame/README.md

 Contributions are welcome!
 If you have any suggestions, bug fixes, or improvements, feel free to open an issue or create a pull request.

 ## Acknowledgments
 This project was inspired by the classic game Flappy Bird developed by Dong Nguyen.
-Special thanks to the Pygame community for their excellent resources and tutorials.
+Special thanks to the Pygame community for their excellent resources and tutorials

 ## License
 This project is licensed under the [MIT License](LICENSE.md).